brentmcconnell/privatelink-springapp/README.md

 at the top of the pipeline and change the __resource_group__ and __registry__.
 Variables cannot be used in this section of a pipeline.
 Do no change the "MyContainer" name in this section as it is used throughout the pipeline.

+## Conclusion

+At this point you should be able to login to the Windows 11 VM in the resource_group and browse to the webapp URL and see a TODO application.

+You can also try pushing changes to the todo application source in the src directory and see the pipelines update the devslot of the web application.